Concept, design, production

 The use of a raster dots design is taken directly from Polke’s Girlfriends artwork.
-The intention is to communicate something more of Polke’s inventiveness in layering, distorting and empathising xerox print processes and glitches.
+The intention was to communicate the artist’s inventiveness in layering, distorting and empathising xerox print processes and glitches.

 The bright background washes also recall Polke’s uranium photographs, providing a field of colour for the lead image to sit on.
 This graphic can morph to fit various print and screen formats.